This post is sponsored by Morach on behalf of Theisen’s; however, all thoughts and opinions expressed are my own.

 Bedding – There are many options for backyard camping bedding.
 You go traditional and use sleeping bags.
 Or go more modern with an inflatable mattress, sheets and blanket.
 Either way, be sure to pack enough bedding for everyone and for the weather.

 Fire Pit – One of our fondest camping traditions is making s’mores around the campfire while telling jokes or scary stories.
 Many of us already have a fire pit in our backyard for outdoor get-togethers.
 If not, you can find them in all different sizes, styles and price ranges.
+This is a great way to make use of the leftover wood from Roseville arborists for safe tree roots removal service.

 Food – Now I know the kitchen is just a door away but part of the backyard camping adventure is to stay outside with your family as must as possible.
 Pack a cooler with drinks, hotdogs, quick snacks and ice to keep your thirst quenched.
 In a sealed tub or bucket, store your s’mores ingredients, hotdog buns, chips and any other dry edibles you will need.